 Exhaust could do with a repackable silencer and renewing external support rubbers (Weak/Damaged/Insecure), slight gearbox oil leak (Internal input shaft), cooling radiator leaking, offside front shock absorber leaking, steering wheel slightly off centre (Geometry), fuel pump wiring connection requires securing, front brake discs have slight uneven wear mark – possible replacement/uprated brake pads required, offside front upper ball joint gaitor split!

 Okay so there’s a bit of a to do list but I breathed out at the ‘vehicle generally in very good condition’.

-The radiator replacement was always likely to cost a bit and with the budget having been stretched a little buying the car and finding a garage I was nervous at the gearbox leak.
+The radiator replacement was always likely to cost a bit and with the budget having been stretched a little buying the car I was nervous about the gearbox leak.
 Alan reassured me that it was extremely minor and something to monitor rather than act… a relief!

 The rest didn’t seem too much of a problem.
 It will just be a case of breaking it down into a sensible order and then seeing how far the pennies will stretch.

 A couple of jobs that I’m happy to tackle are the support rubbers for the exhaust and the radiator replacement.
 You’ll see that I’ve posted about those already.

 I’ve already ordered the new ball joint with intact gaitor.
 I think that I’ll book this into AC for Alan to do.
 I’m almost certain that I will need a full alignment after this (I do anyway judging by the comments) and I’m tempted to have the front shocks replaced too so that I’m only paying for once for everything to be aligned.
 That’s a decision I still have to make.
 I could leave the shocks until during the winter.
 Either way I’ll ask Alan to do the wiring as this is beyond my current skillset.